Teen Training, Internship & Job Opportunities at the JCC

 For an interview, contact ,Mindy Cohen, LMSW, Director of Special Needs Services

 This project made possible through a generous grant from the J.E. & Z.B.
 Butler Foundation.

 Sleepy Hollow Academy for Disability Education (SHADE)

-The JCC and the Tarrytown Union Free School District have teamed up to provide a SNiTI-style experience for Tarrytown High School students right in their own school.
-In this unique work-study program, high school students learn skills and techniques which prepare them for working with children who have special needs.
-The students earn money as they engage in a supervised internship, learn about job skills, build confidence, and self-esteem.
-Special needs children benefit from the relationships built with their "buddies".
+The JCC and the Tarrytown Union Free School District have teamed up to provide a unique experience for students in Sleepy Hollow High School.
+This program is based in the simulated model apartment at the Neighborhood House at 43 Wildey Street.
+High school students learn skills and techniques which prepare them for working with children who have special needs.
+The venue is a meeting place for a social group, meeting weekly, providing social and recreation opportunities for teens in the high school with challenges.
+The students are supervised by professionals, earn money and they engage in an internship, learn valuable job skills, build confidence, and support teens who are often marginalized.

 Volunteer and Internship Opportunities

 The JCC provides a wide range of experiences for youth from B'nai Mitzvah and community service hours to undergraduate field placements.
 Our interns and volunteers have developed their marketing skills by producing promotional videos and slide shows, working with social media and online marketing and assisting staff with print campaigns.
 Volunteers and interns get hands on experience in childcare, program development, group dynamics, commnity organization, and event planning.
 From a few hours to a semester or year-long experience, our staff will work with you to create a placement in which you can grow personally and professionally while contributing to our community in a real and valuable way.
 Interview required.
 Contact us for more information.

 Apply for a summer job at one of our camps!
 Application